 How do I lose Weight?

-To loose weight in theory is very easy but in practice perhaps a little more challenging.
-To conduct our daily activities our body requires energy which is measured in Calories and obtained from the food we eat or our body's fat stores.
+In theory, losing weight is easy but perhaps a little more challenging in practice.
+Our body requires energy measured in calories obtained from the food we eat or our body's fat stores to conduct daily activities.

-Based on a variety of parameters we can determine the number of calories we require each day and if we consume this amount of calories and conduct our normal activities then we will maintain our current weight.
-If we consume more calories than required then the additional calories will be retained in the body's fat stores and we will gain weight.
+We can determine the number of calories we require each day based on various parameters.
+We will maintain our current weight if we consume these calories and conduct everyday activities.
+If we consume more calories than required, the additional calories will be retained in the body's fat stores, and we will gain weight.

-Now if we consume less calories than required then the body will obtain the additional calories, to meet our needs, from the body's stores.
-Also, if we consume the required amount amount of calories but increase the amount of exercise we do then again the body will obtain the additional calories, to meet our needs, from the body's stores.
-As we are now utilising the body's stores to address the deficit in calories we will lose weight.
+Now, if we consume fewer calories than required, then the body will obtain the additional calories to meet our needs from the body's stores.
+Also, suppose we consume the necessary calories but increase the amount of exercise we do.
+In that case, the body will obtain additional calories to meet our needs from the body's stores.
+We will lose weight as we are now utilising the body's stores to address the deficit in calories.

-So to lose weight try to reduce, on a daily basis, the amount of calories you consume and / or increase the amount of exercise you do.
+So, to lose weight, try to reduce the calories you consume or increase the amount of exercise you do daily.

-The body is intelligent and any sudden large reductions in calorie intake and / or increased exercise then the body will take action to increase the content of its body's stores.
-If we reduce our weight by approx. a ½ kilogram/week then the body may adapt more easily to the reduction of calorie intake and provide you with a better chance of maintaining the new weight.
-To reduce your weight by ½ kilogram/week means reducing you calorie intake by approx. 600 calories/day.
+The body is intelligent, and with any sudden significant reductions in calorie intake or increased exercise, the body will enhance its stores' content if we reduce our weight by approx. a ½ kilogram/week, the body may adapt more quickly to lowering calorie intake and provide a better chance of maintaining the new weight.
+To reduce your weight by ½ kilogram/week means reducing your calorie intake by approx. 600 calories/day.